Save Money on Custom Paint by Numbers: Compare Top Services

 - Preview control (crop, background simplify/removal, palette tweaks).

 - What’s included (canvas type, paints, brush quality, frame options).
+Learn more about materials in our canvas vs paper comparison.

 - Time & patience (mini ~4–8 hrs; standard 12–20; large 20–40+).